Joseph M. Katz Graduate School of Business // Policies

 For complete policy details, please visit https://www.policy.pitt.edu/.
 Policies we encourage you to review include: Non- Discrimination, Equal Opportunity and Affirmative Action Policy, Sexual Misconduct and Title IX.

 There are several policies that govern the academic experience at Katz.
 Being a member of the University of Pittsburgh community is a privilege.
 This privilege comes with the responsibility to act in accordance with all institutional rules and policies.
-The Code of Conduct, Computer Access & Use, Copyright and Intellectual Property and Patent Rights policies outline honest and moral behavioral expectations.
+The Code of Conduct, Computer Access & Use and Copyright & Intellectual Property policies outline honest and moral behavioral expectations.

 Students have the right to inspect and review their Education Records.
 The Buckley Amendment: Privacy of Student Records provides details on how to access and release your student records.